mesmo-dev/cobmo/docs/contributing.md

 The `environment.yml` file in the repository base directory provides a snapshot of an Anaconda environment with specific package versions which has been tested and is confirmed to work.
 The `environment.yml` file should be updated before releases, i.e. commits to the `master` branch.
 To update `environment.yml`, follow these steps:

-1. Uninstall CoBMo / delete the existing `fledge` Anaconda environment: `conda env remove -n fledge`
+1. Uninstall CoBMo / delete the existing `cobmo` Anaconda environment: `conda env remove -n cobmo`
-2. Reinstall CoBMo / recreate the `fledge` Anaconda environment based on the recommended installation steps in [Getting started](getting_started.md).
+2. Reinstall CoBMo / recreate the `cobmo` Anaconda environment based on the recommended installation steps in [Getting started](getting_started.md).
 3. Run **all test** and **all examples scripts** and fix any incompatibilities / bugs.
-4. Update `environment.yml`: `conda env export -n fledge > path_to_repository/environment.yml`
+4. Update `environment.yml`: `conda env export -n cobmo > path_to_repository/environment.yml`
 5. Remove `prefix: ...` line from `environment.yml`.
 6. Add line at the top of file: `# Last updated: DD Month YYYY (CoBMo vX.X.X)`